 - When does electronic data become a CGMP record?

 What Does it Mean?

-In general, an FDA guidance document does not establish any legally enforceable requirements or responsibilities; however, their guidance documents do describe current thinking of the Agency and they provide suggestions and recommendations for compliance with what the Agency sees as current trends in audit findings and potential issues.
+In general, an FDA guidance document does not establish any legally enforceable requirements or responsibilities, however, their guidance documents do describe the current thinking of the Agency and they provide suggestions and recommendations for compliance with what the Agency sees as current trends in audit findings and potential issues.
 This draft guidance document encourages companies to “implement meaningful and effective strategies to manage their data integrity risks.”
 This means you need to understand the following, at a minimum: